Experimental Condensed Matter Physics

 Our research in this specific area focuses on the development of ultra-high-frequency (UHF) oscillators, filters and frequency-selective elements for eventual use as high-speed sensors and communication systems.
 Our systems are nanomechanical oscillators, and they vibrate at speeds exceeding 2 GHz—the highest mechanical frequency ever reported.
 Because of their mechanical construct and the small size, they will enable a host of future applications.
 Currently, we are exploring specific applications, which include nanomechanical memory elements for high-speed high-density data storage and gigahertz-range nanomechanical oscillators for use as frequency-selecting device in cellular phones.

-- Dewetting of Polymer Films
+- Dynamics of Polymer Nanometer Films

 - Experimental Studies of Gels